 Financial Ratios Comparison

-The following table provides a recent comparison of key financial ratios for Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN).
+The following table presents a comparative analysis of the most recent revenue and financial ratios for Roper Technologies, Inc. (ROP) and ServiceTitan, Inc. (TTAN).

 | Metric | ROP | TTAN |